 A whitebox renovation includes a basic finished ceiling, concrete floor, basic heating, ventilation and air conditioning (HVAC), basic electrical and plumbing, and other features required by local building codes.

-The idea is to create a shell that allows the tenants to imagine the space for themselves.
+The idea is to create a shell that allows the tenants to imagine and create the space for themselves.
 Whiteboxing allows a commercial property owner to quickly incorporate a new client into their property but can cost an owner tens of thousands of dollars before a client even signs a lease.

 Don’t Forget the Time Factor

-One element that owners often can overlook is the timeline.
+One element that owners often overlook is the timeline.
 It’s essential for owners and tenants to have a realistic understanding of the time needed to complete an office build-out.
 If the tenant manages the renovation, it might take significantly more time to engage a designer, architect, or space planner.
 Also, it might take longer to find contractors and gather needed construction materials.

 An owner must ensure that tenants have a realistic preliminary project schedule.
 Also, the owner should schedule regular check-ins.
-These will ensure that project milestones are met and the build-out timeline for completion remains on track.
+These will ensure that project milestones are met, and the build-out timeline for completion remains on track.
 In addition, it helps to understand the process of commercial office build-outs from a tenant’s perspective.